loczek/tl/README.md

 # Overview

-TiiinyLink is a link shortener service that is designed to be highly available and scalable.
+TiiinyLink is a link shortener service that is designed to be scalable, highly available and as much vendor agnostic as possible.

 ## Status